holoviz/holoviews/doc/index.rst

-For plotting, HoloViews uses `Matplotlib <http://matplotlib.org/>`_, as the default plotting backend which most scientists and engineers using Python will already have installed.
+For plotting, HoloViews uses `Matplotlib <http://matplotlib.org/>`_, as its default backend, which most scientists and engineers using Python will already have installed.
 HoloViews is pure Python, but it also provides optional extensions enabled with ``%load_ext`` above that make it integrate well with `IPython Notebook